Swati4star/Images-to-PDF/README.md

 - Extract images from PDF
 - History : View all the PDF related conversions

+### Getting Started with Images to PDF
+Follow these steps to start using the Images to PDF app:

+##### Step 1: Install the App
+You can download the app from:
+  - Google Play Store
+  - F-droid

+##### Step 2: Launch the App
+Once installed, open the app from your installed applications list.
+You will see the home screen with different options like the following:
+  - Create PDF
+  - History
+  - Text to PDF

+##### Step 3: Creating Your first PDF
+1. Tap on "Create PDF" from the home screen
+2. Select the images that you would like to transform to pdf (From your device's gallery)
+3. Put them in order and give a name or the file

+##### Step 4: Managing Files
+Once created, you can find it in the history tab where you are able to delete/share/edit the pdf.
+Further in depth details on how to create the files and navigate the app is shown below.

 Here is a home page to get quick access to all the features "PDF Converter" provides:

 <img src="./screenshots/0_1_home.png" width="190px"> <img src="./screenshots/0_2_home.png" width="190px">